-A much better insight into the geometry and structural style of the Late Cretaceous-deformed Permo-Mesozoic succession was recently enabled by the reprocessing of the same, legacy seismic raw data in 2019.
+A much closer insight into the geometry and structural style of the Late Cretaceous-deformed Permo-Mesozoic succession was recently enabled by the reprocessing of the same, legacy seismic raw data in 2019.
 The structural interpretation results of these data are presented in Figures 9 and 10 which depict the along-strike changing geometry of the Permo-Mesozoic succession of the North-Sudetic Synclinorium.
-This geometry, in general, seems to have resulted from gentle buckle downfolding of the basement/cover interface, producing a single syncline, up to c.
-20 km wide, in the Permo-Mesozoic strata, locally complicated by decoupling/decollement phenomena within the Permo-Mesozoic cover along weak, clayey horizons in the Zechstein strata.
-The local decoupling resulted in local thrusting/reverse faulting, and infrequent zones affected by meso-scale detachment folds (Fig. 8).

-On neither of the seismic profiles studied by us any structures modified by salt tectonics were identified, in spite of a single rock salt intercalation in a boreholes relatively close the profile shown in Fig. 9a.

-The down-warping of the metamorphic basement below the Permo-Mesozoic cover seems to have been associated with the development of local low-angle thrusts in the basement (not shown in Figs. 9 and 10), where some of the thrusts affecting the Permo-Mesozoic are likely rooted.
-The Rahmenfaltung at the synclinorium edges (Fig. 7), invoked by Beyer (1939) and understood as upthrowing the metamorphic basement on reverse (inverted?) faults, may have also had its impact on the deformation process as the local source of horizontal shortening forces.
-The local folds in the synclinorium interpreted from both the reprocessed seismic sections and from map intersection patterns, show, in general, near-parallel geometry, and shallow WNW-plunging axes (Solecki, 1986, 1994, 2011).
+This geometry, in general, seems to show products of detachment folding (cf. McClay, 1992) likely formed by buckling mechanism above the metamorphic basement.
+The structures are complicated by local thrusting/reverse faulting, but, nevertheless do not resemble typical fault-folds.
+The metamorphic basement seem to have been shortened by down-warping that resulted in the formation of a single synform below the detached Permo-Mesozoic cover.
+The down-warping may have been associated with development of low-angle thrusts within the basement (not shown in Figs. 9 and 10), where some of the thrusts affecting the Permo-Mesozoic are likely rooted.
+The Rahmenfaltung at the synclinorium edges, invoked by Beyer (1939) and understood here as upthrowing the metamorphic basement on reverse (inverted?) faults, seems to also have its impact on the deformation process as the local source of horizontal shortening forces.
+The folds interpreted from both the reprocessed seismic sections and from map intersection patterns, show, in general, near-parallel geometry, and shallow WNW-plunging (Solecki, 1986, 1994, 2011) axes.
+As already mentioned, they are locally affected by high- to medium-angle reverse/thrust faults, sometimes following their axial planes.
 Our analysis of newly reprocessed seismic profiles made possible a subsurface mapping of a number of high-angle fault zones.
-They are, as a rule, trending NW-SE and often continue over distances of tens of kilometres (up to at least 40 km).
+They are, as a rule, trending NW-SE and often continue at distances of tens of kilometres.
 Other identified major faults represent low-angle thrusts, continuing into the Variscan basement.
-The polarity of the local thrust in the Permo-Mesozoic succession of the North-Sudetic Synclinorium is bimodal and directed both to the NE and SW.
-This seems typical of folding affecting a detached succession (the Permo-Mesozoic sedimentary rocks detached from the underlying low-grade metamorphic rocks).
-The interpreted fault zones cut across the Permo-Mesozoic strata from the Zechstein at the bottom to the Upper Cretaceous at the top, which confirms their activity continued until at least the Late Cretaceous.
+The thrusting polarity in the Permo-Mesozoic https://doi.org/10.5194/se-2021-99 Preprint.
+Discussion started: 23 August 2021 succession of the North-Sudetic Synclinorium is bimodal and directed both to the NE and SW.
+This seems typical of a detachment folding.
+The interpreted fault zones cut across the Permo-Mesozoic strata from the Zechstein at the bottom to the

+Upper Cretaceous at the top, which confirms their activity continued until at least the Late Cretaceous.

-The structural analysis of the reprocessed seismics makes it possible to reinterpret the hitherto widely held concept of the internal structure for the North-Sudetic Synclinorium, assuming the dominance of high-angle fault block tectonics, although already Solecki (1986, 1994) postulated that the main factor controlling the formation of the North Sudetic Synclinorium might have been a compressive inversion of hypothetical normal listric faults in the basement..
-In our opinion, the significance of compressional down-warping of the top basement surface, of low-angle thrust faults, and of local detachment folding affecting the Permo-Mesozoic cover should also be taken into account.
+The structural analysis of the reprocessed seismics, made clear the necessity for reinterpretation of the hitherto widely held concept of the internal structure for the North-Sudetic Synclinorium, assuming the dominance of high-angle block tectonics.

+In a new concept, the significance of low-angle thrust faults, of compressional down-warping of the top basement surface, and of the well-developed detachment folding pattern-should be taken into account.